barakalon/odex/README.md

 ) == {X(a=2, b=5)}
 ```

+`IndexedSet` maintains indexes on the given attributes.
 There are three index types:
 - `HashIndex` - based on `dict`.
 Only supports exact value queries (e.g. `a = 1`).
 - `SortedDictIndex` - based on [Sorted Containers](https://github.com/grantjenks/python-sortedcontainers).
-Supports exact value _and_ range queries (e.g. `a > 1`), but has slower update performance.
+Supports exact value _and_ range queries (e.g. `a > 1`), but has slower updates.
 - `InvertedIndex` - based on `dict`, but supports collection attributes and supports queries like `'foo' IN tags`

 When attribute names are given as indexes, the index type will be inferred from the given objects.
 Otherwise, explicit indexes can be given.